kiepskee/flanki/README.md

 - Start a live match and log each throw as miss, hit, beer finished, or hit plus beer finished
 - Remove players from the active rotation once they finish their beer and leave the field
 - Track per-match player and team accuracy
-- Record how many hits a player had when they finished their beer
+- Record how many team hits had happened when a player finished their beer
 - Build a running leaderboard from cumulative player performance